yo-yo-yo-jbo/linux_pwn_intro/README.md

 # Introduction to Linux pwn
 I hope this blogpost would be a nice introduction to Linux pwn challenges, I intend on doing a multi-part series on the subject.
 The idea behind those challenges is usually gaining arbitrary code execution capabilities, either remotely or locally through the use of [SUID binary](https://en.wikipedia.org/wiki/Setuid) files.
 In this blogpost I'll show the simplest example that I hand-coded.
 We will focus primarily on C and Linux, but not a lot of background is necessary for now!
+Remark: I will mostly cover the Intel architecture (64 bit).
+There are substantial differences between 32 and 64 bit, and even more when we talk about other architectures (e.g. ARM).
+However, pwn data is transferrable in a general sense, so let us not worry about that now.

 ## First example
 Here's a toy examine for us to begin: